scalar-labs/scalardl/docs/backup-restore.md

 #### Basic strategy to create a transactionally-consistent backup

-One way to create a transactionally-consistent backup is to take a backup while Scalar DL cluster does not have outstanding transactions.
+One way to create a transactionally-consistent backup is to take a backup while ScalarDL cluster does not have outstanding transactions.
 If an underlying database supports a point-in-time snapshot/backup mechanism, you can take a snapshot during the period.
 If an underlying database supports a point-in-time restore/recovery mechanism, you can set a restore point to a specific time (preferably the mid-time) in the period.

-To easily achieve this, Scalar DL exposes pause API to make Scalar DL drain outstanding transactions and stop accepting new transactions.
+To easily achieve this, ScalarDL exposes pause API to make ScalarDL drain outstanding transactions and stop accepting new transactions.
-We also provide a simple client program called [scalar-admin](https://github.com/scalar-labs/scalar-admin) to make a pause request (and unpause request) to a Scalar DL cluster and obtain a paused duration.
+We also provide a simple client program called [scalar-admin](https://github.com/scalar-labs/scalar-admin) to make a pause request (and unpause request) to a ScalarDL cluster and obtain a paused duration.

-Note that when you use a point-in-time-restore/recovery mechanism, it is recommended to minimize the clock drifts between nodes (Scalar DL nodes and a client node that requests a pause) by using clock synchronization such as NTP.
+Note that when you use a point-in-time-restore/recovery mechanism, it is recommended to minimize the clock drifts between nodes (ScalarDL nodes and a client node that requests a pause) by using clock synchronization such as NTP.
 Otherwise, the time you get as a paused duration might be too different from the time in which the pause was actually conducted, which could restore to a point where ongoing transactions exist.
 Also, it is recommended to pause a long enough time (e.g., 10 seconds) and use the mid-time of the paused duration since clock synchronization cannot perfectly synchronize clocks between nodes.